-Flocking of young birds to roosts begins as early as 18 Jun (Brown et al 1996), and sizeable flocks appear Jul-Aug statewide, such as the 200 in Custer Co 18 Jul 2015.
-In the west, many adults disappear after the breeding season ends in Jul, while young birds linger into Sep; virtually all birds depart the west during Sep (Rosche 1994), and in the north by mid-Oct, with a few later reports 8 Nov 1976 Sioux Co, 30 Nov 1986 Boone Co, and 3 Dec 1976 Scotts Bluff Co (see Winter).
+Flocking of young birds to roosts begins as early as 18 Jun (Brown et al 1996), and sizeable flocks appear Jul-Aug statewide, including adults, such as the 200 in Custer Co 18 Jul 2015 and 320 in Cuming Co 31 Jul 2021.
+In the west, many adults disappear after the breeding season ends in Jul, while young birds linger into Sep; virtually all birds depart the west during Sep (Rosche 1994), and in the north by mid-Oct.

 CBC data indicate that a few birds linger through Dec in the northeast and westward in the Platte River Valley.
 There are several CBC records at Lake McConaughy, Keith Co; on five counts in the period 27 Dec-2 Jan, best totals were 150 on 31 Dec 2011 and a surprising 400 on 29 Dec 2012.
 A flock of 75 was in Buffalo Co 29 Dec 2011.
-At four northeastern count locations, Beaver Valley in Boone Co, Calamus-Loup mostly in Loup Co, Ponca SP in Dixon Co, and Norfolk in Cuming Co, best counts were 30 at Beaver Valley 1 Dec 2007, and 212 at Norfolk 17 Dec 2011.
-Most of these west-central and northeastern counts report fewer than 10 cowbirds, if any, in a given year.
+At northeastern count locations, Beaver Valley in Boone Co, Calamus-Loup mostly in Loup Co, Ponca SP in Dixon Co, and Norfolk in Cuming Co, best counts were 212 at Norfolk 17 Dec 2011 and 30 at Beaver Valley 1 Dec 2007.
+A flock of 100 was on the Ames, Dodge Co CBC 17 Dec 2019.
+Most of these west-central and northeastern CBCs report fewer than 10 cowbirds, if any, in a given year.

 - High counts: 12,000 at Funk WPA, Phelps Co 18 Oct 1996, “several thousand” between Odessa and Funk WPA 5 Sep 1999, 5000 in Lancaster Co 1 Sep 2006, 3000 in Lancaster Co 21 Oct 2005, and 2500 in Seward Co 4 Sep 2009.